Cravath, Swaine & Moore LLP Logo

 • Frontier Communications in its pending $20 billion acquisition by Verizon;

-• UScellular’s independent directors in the pending $4.4 billion sale of UScellular’s wireless operations and select spectrum assets to T‑Mobile;
+• UScellular’s independent directors in the $4.4 billion sale of UScellular’s wireless operations and select spectrum assets to T‑Mobile;

 • Brookfield Reinsurance in its $4.3 billion acquisition of American Equity Investment Life (“AEL”) following the strategic partnership with AEL in which Brookfield acquired a 19.9% stake through a PIPE equity investment and Brookfield Renewable in its $2.8 billion acquisition of Duke Energy Renewables;